Canary-Prism/MCWorldManager/README.md

 ## Historical Changelog

+### 1.2.0
+- better import dialogue again
+- added a hotfix fallback which just asks you where the minecraft saves folder is if it can't find one

 ### 1.1.0
 - better import dialogue
 - shows proper error dialogue if you don't have minecraft folder